EnzoASouza/EnzoASouza/README.md

 ### Hi there, I'm Enzo!! 👋

-- 💻 I’m currently working as a Data Science Intern at Banco Inter
+- 🟠 I’m currently working as a Data Science Intern at Banco Inter
-- 📈 I’m currently learning Machine Learning and AWS
+- 🤖 I’m currently learning Machine Learning and AWS
+- 📧 How to reach me: enzo020100@gmail.com

 </div>